 For every homeowner, soil compaction will become an issue at some point or another.
 Several factors may contribute to soil compaction over time.
 Your lawn care routine may be the biggest culprit in compacting your soil.
 While it seems counterproductive, let us dive a bit deeper to explain.

 When you push a lawnmower repeatedly over your lawn, you create pressure on the ground, causing it to compress.
-Similarly, having gatherings in the backyard for a barbeque or children playing tag can have a compressing effect on your soil as well.
-Even your four-legged friends cause impaction with their daily, routine runs in the yard.
+Similarly, having gatherings in the backyard for a barbecue or children playing on the lawn can have a compressing effect on your soil as well.
+Even your four-legged friends can contribute to compaction with their daily, routine runs in the yard.
 You will also cause soil compaction from the pressure of leaving a vehicle parked in the yard.
 All this traffic leads to the compaction of your soil, leaving you with a thinned or eventually damaged lawn.
 You'll also want to be mindful of these three mistakes that may cause soil compaction and lead to more frequent yard aeration needs: